 Meant to be placed before a sofa, “the ladies chiefly [occupied] them to write, draw, or read upon.”2 Because of their versatility, they were recommended as “suitable for a drawing-room, breakfast parlour or library.”3 Sofa tables characteristically have two drawers in the frieze and decorative brackets at the sides, as in the case of the present table, to support the hinged flaps.

-The table is unusually veneered entirely in burr mulberry.
+The table is unusually veneered entirely in burr mulberry or elm.
 The use of indigenous woods, as opposed to mahogany and rosewood, at this date seems first to have been championed by George Bullock.
 For this he was praised by his contemporaries who proclaimed his work as “designed for execution in our native woods, relieved by metal ornaments; a style happily introduced both in respect of taste and true patriotism.”4 The trend also occurred in France, where the fashion for furniture made predominantly of mahogany was ended by such craftsmen as Jean-Jacques Werner, whose firm, JJ Werner et Cie, encouraged and specialized in “l’exploitation, le debitage, la dessication et vente des bois indigenes” (working, cutting, drying and selling of native wood).

-In applying mulberry veneer of intrinsically “rustic” appearance to a classically Regency form, the table can be seen as an interesting exercise in the “picturesque” taste.
+In applying mulberry or elm veneer of intrinsically “rustic” appearance to a classically Regency form, the table can be seen as an interesting exercise in the “picturesque” taste.
 One can imagine the table forming part of a specific scheme of a country villa whose furnishings would have been designed to bear relation to the pastoral, and perhaps even a Reptonesque garden outside.

 - Edwards, Ralph, and Percy Macquoid.
 The Dictionary of English Furniture: From the Middle Ages to the Late Georgian Period; Volume III.
 Woodbridge: Antique Collectors’ Club, 1990.
 266.